 Search Engine Optimization (also known as SEO) can be a convoluted topic.

-You could literally spend all of your time becoming an expert on the subject and keeping up-to-date with the latest changes without accomplishing anything productive.
-SEO best practices continue to change as Google applies new updates like Panda and Penguin.
+You could literally spend all of your time becoming an expert on the subject and keeping up-to-date with the latest changes without accomplishing anything worthwhile.

 1. Optimize Your Title

-What you must keep in mind here is that although your fans and subscribers to your channel will likely find out about your latest uploads, you won’t attract any search traffic without putting relevant keywords in your title.
+What you must keep in mind here is that although your fans and subscribers to your channel will likely find your latest uploads, you won’t attract any search traffic without putting relevant keywords in your title.

 Their video appears on YouTube as I’m_Playing_Guitar.wmv or something equivalent.
-The only relevant keyword in that title is ‘Guitar’, and imagine how heavy the competition is likely to be for that keyword.
+The only relevant keyword in that title is “Guitar”.
+Imagine how heavy the competition is likely to be for that keyword.
 You don’t stand a chance.